UndavalliLokeshSatyanarayana/portfolio-website/README.md

 # 🌐 Portfolio Website

-A simple and responsive portfolio website to showcase my skills, projects, and contact details.
+A simple and responsive portfolio website to showcase my education, skills, projects, internship and contact details.

 ## 📌 Features
 - **About Section** – Brief introduction about myself.